ejokhan/agentic-recs/README.md

 All nodes are orchestrated as a **LangGraph** state machine with conditional edges.

-## What makes this different
+## What Makes This Different

 Most public "LLM + retrieval" demos use a fixed pipeline: embed → retrieve → rerank → respond.
 This project adds three layers that are absent from existing work on WANDS:

-**1. Clarifying questions for ambiguous queries.** When a query like "pet-friendly chair" is underspecified, the agent asks *one* targeted clarification ("living room or home office?") before retrieving.
-We measure whether this friction improves end-task relevance or hurts it — a question nobody has answered on WANDS.
+**1. Clarifying questions for ambiguous queries.** When a query like "chair" is underspecified (ambiguity score: 0.90), the agent asks *one* targeted clarification ("What type of chair — office, dining, accent?") before retrieving.
+The user's response is used to reformulate the query, dramatically improving result quality.

 **2. Bandit over reranker strategies, not over items.** Instead of picking which product to show (the standard bandit formulation), our Thompson sampling bandit picks *which reranking strategy to use* for each query type — semantic-heavy vs. attribute-matching vs. category-weighted.
-The bandit learns "short queries benefit from semantic reranking; feature-heavy queries benefit from attribute matching."

 **3. Honest regime analysis.** We explicitly identify where the agent *loses* to BM25 (simple lookup queries) and report it.
 The goal is not to claim universal improvement, but to map the boundary between "agent helps" and "agent hurts."